neilyboy/plotterlab/README.md

 Notes:
 - Works with current zoom/pan.
 Zoom with the mouse wheel to get precision.
 - You can fine-tune the same parameters numerically in the layer panel.

+## 🔗 Layer Linking (Path Warp)

+- Add a `Path Warp` layer below or above your source geometry.
+- Open its group and set `Source Layer` or enable `use previous visible layer` to link dynamically.
+- Tweak `amp`, `scale`, `step`, and `copies` for different warp looks.
+- Great combos:
+  - Image Contours → Path Warp (wavy outlines)
+  - Poisson Stipple (connectPath) → Path Warp (single flowing ribbon)
+  - Hilbert or L‑system → Path Warp (organicized structure)

+Tip: You can still clip warped output using the usual Clip Layer controls in other generators.

 ## ⌨️ Keyboard & Mouse